IBM-Bluemix-Docs/compare-and-comply/monitor.md

   0 directories, 5 files
   ```
-  {: codeblock}

 1. Run the `render-dashboards.sh` script to render the templates.
 Options for the script include:

     - `-v`, `--version {chart_version}`: The chart version; for example, `1.0.5`.
     - `-h`, `--help`: Print command help and exit.